Projective completions of graded unipotent quotients: When stability and semistability do not coincide for the unipotent radical

-In $\S$\ref{ss=ssection} and $\S$\ref{sectionb} we considered the good case when semistability coincides with stability for the $\hU$-action on $X$, in the sense that condition \eqref{eq:sss} is satisfied, or equivalently that every $x \in X^0_{\min}$ has trivial stabiliser in $U$.
-We now want to show that if we only assume that there exists some $x \in X^0_{\min}$ with trivial stabiliser\footnote{This weaker condition can itself be removed: see Remark \ref{remweaken5}.} in $U$, then there is an analogue of the partial desingularisation construction described in $\S$\ref{pdsection} which allows us to blow $X$ up along a sequence of $\hH$-invariant closed subvarieties to obtain an $\hH$-invariant morphism $\psi: \tilde{X} \to X$ where $\tilde{X}$ is an irreducible projective variety acted on linearly by $\hH$ satisfying condition ($\mf{C}^*$) and $\tilde{X} \env \hH = \tilde{X}^s/\hH$.
-Here $\tilde{X} \env \hH$ is a projective variety with an open subvariety which is a geometric quotient by $\hH$ of an open subvariety of $X$, over which $\psi$ restricts to an isomorphism.
+In $\S$\ref{ss=ssection} we considered the good case when semistability coincides with stability and the stable locus is nonempty for the $\hU$-action on $X$, in the sense that condition \eqref{eq:sss} is satisfied so every $x \in Z_{\min}$ has trivial stabiliser in $U$.
+We now want to show that if we only assume that there exists some $x \in Z_{\min}$ with trivial stabiliser\footnote{This weaker condition can itself be removed: see Remark \ref{remweaken5}.} in $U$, then there is an analogue of the partial desingularisation construction described in $\S$\ref{pdsection} which allows us to blow $X$ up along a sequence of $\hH$-invariant closed subschemes to obtain an $\hH$-invariant morphism $\psi: \tilde{X} \to X$ where $\tilde{X}$ is an irreducible projective scheme acted on linearly by $\hH$ satisfying condition \eqref{eq:sss} and $\tilde{X} \env \hH = \tilde{X}^{s,\hH}/\hH$.
+Here $\tilde{X} \env \hH$ is a projective scheme with an open subscheme which is a geometric quotient by $\hH$ of an open subscheme of $X$, over which $\psi$ restricts to an isomorphism.

-In fact before constructing $\tilde{X}$ we will first blow $X$ up along a sequence of $\hH$-invariant closed subvarieties to obtain an $\hH$-invariant morphism $\psi: \hat{X} \to X$ where $\hat{X}$ is an irreducible projective variety acted on linearly by $\hH$ satisfying condition ($\mf{C}^*$), for which the enveloping quotient $\hat{X} \env \hH$ is a categorical quotient but not necessarily a geometric quotient of $ \hat{X}^{ss}$ by $\hH$.
-We can then blow $\hat{X}$ up along a further sequence of $\hH$-invariant closed subvarieties to obtain $\tilde{X}$.
+In fact before constructing $\tilde{X}$ we will first blow $X$ up along a sequence of $\hH$-invariant closed subschemes to obtain an $\hH$-invariant morphism $\psi: \hat{X} \to X$ where $\hat{X}$ is an irreducible projective scheme acted on linearly by $\hH$ satisfying condition \eqref{eq:sss}, for which the enveloping quotient $\hat{X} \env \hH$ is a good quotient but not necessarily a geometric quotient of $ \hat{X}^{ss}$ by $\hH$.
+We can then blow $\hat{X}$ up along a further sequence of $\hH$-invariant closed subschemes to obtain $\tilde{X}$.

-In $\S$\ref{sectionb} we proved Theorems \ref{thm:ExCo1} and \ref{thm2.3}, from which Theorem \ref{mainthm} follows.
-Thus we know that when the linear action of $\hU$ on $X$ satisfies the condition that \lq semistability coincides with stability' in the sense of (\ref{eq:sss}), and moreover the linearisation is twisted by a suitable rational character of $\hH$ (with kernel $H$) so that it is well adapted, then when $c>0$ is a sufficiently divisible integer we have
+In $\S$\ref{ss=ssection} we proved Theorem \ref{thm:ExCo1} and deduced Theorem \ref{mainthm}.
+Thus we know that when the linear action of $\hU$ on $X$ satisfies the condition (\ref{eq:sss}), and moreover the linearisation is twisted by a suitable rational character of $\hH$ (with kernel $H$) so that it is well adapted, then when $c>0$ is a sufficiently divisible integer we have

 (i) the algebras of invariants $\oplus_{m=0}^\infty H^0(X,L^{\otimes cm})^{\hat{U}}$ and

 are finitely generated, and